This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 Check:

-• bind address and port config
+• bind address and port settings

 • local firewall rules

-• listener startup logs
+• startup logs

 Immediate actions: